Talk to Me First, by Deborah Roffman. Roffman's book is for anyone who wants to be an "askable parent."

 For parents and teachers of kids 0-12: From Diapers to Dating, by Debra Haffner.
 Haffner is a Unitarian Universalist minister and former head of the Sexual Information and Education Council of the U.S. Her book, organized from birth through age 12, is both practical and comforting.

-For parents of teens: For Goodness Sex by Al Vernacchio, who coined the pizza metaphor!
+For parents and teachers of teens: For Goodness Sex by Al Vernacchio, who coined the pizza metaphor!
 Vernacchio's book is inclusive and progressive, promoting healthy sexuality, values, and body image in young people.

 10 Tips on Talking About Healthy Relationships with Teens from Futures Without Violence